johnha881/AWS-Projects/EventBridge-InProgress/README.md

      - Standard is used for non-critical, cheapter and where messages can arrive twice or more.
      - Fifo is for order-critical, one messsage only delivery.
 Cost more than standard.
      - Be aware of message size.
-     - SMS/Email subscribers are more expensive than lambda/http
+     - SMS/Email subscribers are more expensive than lambda/http.

 ## Security

 ### SNS

+   - Topic policies to limit who can publish and subscribe.
+   - Serverside encryption on topics.
-   -
+   - IAM policies for access.